How to grow Russian sage

-Drought-tolerant, it makes a great addition to herbaceous borders and gravel gardens, and works well growing alongside other drought-tolerant plants, including eryngiums, rudbeckias and echinaceas.
+It makes a great addition to herbaceous borders and gravel gardens, and works well growing alongside other drought-tolerant plants, including eryngiums, rudbeckias and echinaceas.
 The flowers are a magnet for pollinating insects.

 How to grow Russian sage

 Grow Russian sage in full sun in well-drained soil.
-Prune hard each year from mid- to late spring to encourage strong new growth that will carry flowers later in the year.
+Prune hard each year from mid- to late spring to encourage strong, new growth that will carry flowers later in the year.

 Where to grow Russian sage